 Penalties for Over .05

-- For a first offence: An immediate 3-day licence suspension and 3-day vehicle seizure
+- For a first offense: An immediate 3-day license suspension and 3-day vehicle seizure

-- For a second offence: A 15-day licence suspension, 7-day vehicle seizure and attendance in the “Planning Ahead” educational course
+- For a second offense: A 15-day license suspension, 7-day vehicle seizure, and attendance in the “Planning Ahead” educational course

-- Third and subsequent offences: 30-day licence suspension, 7-day vehicle seizure and attendance in the “Impact” educational course
+- Third and subsequent offenses: 30-day license suspension, 7-day vehicle seizure, and attendance in the “Impact” educational course

-- Drivers between .05 and .08 are not charged with criminal offences.
+- Drivers between .05 and .08 are not charged with criminal offenses.

 Penalties for Graduated Driver’s Licence Holders